Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: The geometric Dirichlet problem

 \subsection{The proof of Theorem \ref{theorem:Dirichlet-problem-G2}}

 With the existence and uniqueness result for the ambient metric in hand, as well as the above formulation of the relationship between the ambient metric and the projective Thomas cone, we are all but prepared to solve the (real-analytic) Dirichlet problem for a $\G_2^*$ holonomy-reduced projective structure: A real-analytic oriented generic $(2, 3, 5)$-distribution $(\Sigma, D)$ induces a conformal structure $\mbc_D$ of signature $(2, 3)$ on $\Sigma$.
 So, by Theorem \ref{theorem:ambient-existence-uniqueness} this conformal structure determines an essentially unique real-analytic ambient metric $\smash{(\wt{\Sigma}, H)}$ which by Theorem \ref{theorem:ambient-metric-Thomas-cone}\eqref{item:ambient-to-Thomas} can be regarded as the Thomas cone for a projective structure on $\smash{\wt{\Sigma} / \bbR_+}$ together with a holonomy reduction of the Thomas cone connection $\nabla$, and hence (equivalently) of the tractor projective connection, to $\SO(3, 4)$.
 Via the Thomas cone identification, the discussion before Theorem \ref{theorem:ambient-metric-Thomas-cone} shows that a solution to the $\G_2^*$ Dirichlet problem corresponds in the ambient setting to a holonomy reduction of $\nabla^H$ to $\G_2^*$, that is, a $\nabla^H$-parallel split cross product $\btimes$, for which the induced zero locus geometry is exactly $(\Sigma, D)$.
 The last remaining tasks, then, are to translate the initial data in the Dirichlet problem (namely, a $(2, 3, 5)$-distribution) into the language of the ambient and Thomas cone settings, and to show that one can always use this to produce such a $\btimes$.
 The first half is essentially the content of Theorem \ref{HSthm}.
 A general tractor extension result \cite[Theorem 1.4]{GrahamWillse} resolves the second half.
-We translate that result into projective language, and because such a formulation does not already exist in the literature, we state the result for both parities of dimension: We give the even-dimensional version here but delay the more subtle odd-dimensional version to Appendix \ref{appendix:odd-analogues}).
+We translate that result into projective language for even-dimensional projective structures.

 \begin{theorem} Let $(M, \mbp)$ be a real-analytic projective structure of even dimension $n \geq 4$, $\mcT$ its standard tractor bundle, and $\nabla^{\mcT}$ its normal connection.
 Let $H$ be a (necessarily indefinite) $\nabla^{\mcT}$-parallel tractor metric such that the zero locus $M_0 = \set{x \in M: H_{AB} X^A X^B = 0}$ is nonempty, and let $\mbc$ be the conformal structure that $H$ induces there, $\mcT_0 \subset \mcT$ its standard conformal tractor bundle, and $\nabla^{\mcT_0}$ the normal conformal tractor connection.